seodn/webcontent/smooth-auto-panel-paint/mag-wheel-repairs.md

 ### Aftercare Guide
 ## Simple Tips to Protect Your Fresh Wheels
+Proper aftercare helps maintain your wheel finish, paint protection, and overall appearance.
+Following these simple maintenance practices can help reduce future damage and keep your wheels looking their best.
 *   **Avoid Harsh Acid Cleaners:** Do not use cheap, acidic wheel cleaners as they will eat into your new clear coat.
 *   **Gentle Hand Washing:** Wash your wheels regularly with mild car wash soap and a soft wheel brush to prevent brake dust buildup.
 *   **Mind High Curbs:** Take extra care when parallel parking to avoid scraping the freshly painted lip against the concrete.